Table of Contents

 5. Invest in IoT

-If you’re unfamiliar with the acronym, IoT is short for “Internet of Things,” referring to the online networks of devices and objects that communicate with other devices in the same network through their connection to data centers.
+If you’re unfamiliar with the acronym, IoT is short for “Internet of Things,” referring to the online networks of devices and objects that communicate with other devices in the same network through their connection to data centres.

 Using a network of RFID chips, smart devices, and mobile sensors, you can collect and exchange real-time data about your inventory, location, storage conditions, as well as handling and speed of movement of inventory.